Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 - The `Trip Monitor` starts a timer to be triggered every x seconds to check whether the trip is completed or not.
 If completed, it indicates that the trip is completed and sends `Trip completed` state change event to the Event Grid.
 Otherwise, it sends `Trip running` state change event to the Event Grid.
 - The `Trip Monitor` does not let trips run forever!
 It aborts the trip if it does not complete within configurable amount of time.

-When events are sent to the `Event Grid Topic`, they triggers the different handler Microservices to further process the trip:
+When events are sent to the `Event Grid Topic`, they trigger the different handler Microservices to further process the trip:

 - Notification Microservice
 - SignalR Handler Microsevice
 - PowerBI Hanlder Microservice
-- Archiver Hanlder Microservice
+- Archiver Handler Microservice

 **Below** is a detailed description of the components that make up the architecture.